graphql-java/graphql-java-page/content/blog/deep-dive-data-fetcher-results.md

 {{< / highlight >}}

 So we have looked ahead and returned different data depending on the field sub selection.
-We have made our system more efficient by using look ahead to fetch data just the 1 time and not N+1 times.
+We have made our system more efficient by using look ahead to fetch data just the `1` time and not `N+1` times.

 # Code Challenges

-The challenge with this is that the shapes of the returned data is now field sub selection specific.
+The challenge with this code design is that the shapes of the returned data is now field sub selection specific.
 We needed a `IssueAndCommentsDTO` for one sub selection path and a simpler `IssueDTO` for another path.

 With enough paths this becomes problematic as it adds new DTO classes per path and makes out child data fetchers more complex

-Also the standard graphql pattern is that the returned object becomes the `source` aka `graphql.schema.DataFetchingEnvironment#getSource` of the next child data fetcher.
-But we might have pre fetched data that is need 2 levels deep and this is challenging to do since each data fetcher would need to capture and copy that down to the layers below.
+Also the standard graphql pattern is that the returned object becomes the `source` ie. `graphql.schema.DataFetchingEnvironment#getSource` of the next child data fetcher.
+But we might have pre fetched data that is needed 2 levels deep and this is challenging to do since each data fetcher would need to capture and copy that data down to the layers below via new TDOs classes per level.

 # Passing Data and Local Context

-graphql-java offers a capability that helps with this pattern.
-We go beyond what the reference graphql-js system gives you where the object you returned is automatically and only the `source` of the next child fetcher and that's it.
+GraphQL Java offers a capability that helps with this pattern.
+GraphQL Java goes beyond what the reference graphql-js system gives you where the object you returned is automatically the `source` of the next child fetcher and that's all it can be.

-In graphql-java you can use `graphql.execution.DataFetcherResult` to return three sets of values
+In GraphQL Java you can use well known `graphql.execution.DataFetcherResult` to return three sets of values

 * `data`  - which will be used as the source on the next set of sub fields
 * `errors` - allowing you to return data as well as errors
 * `localContext` - which allows you to pass down field specific context

+When the engine sees the `graphql.execution.DataFetcherResult` object, it automatically unpacks it and handles it three classes of data in specific ways.

 In our example case we will be use `data` and `localContext` to communicate between fields easily.

 {{< highlight Java "linenos=table" >}}